OwnMarket/OwnBlockchain/Docs/Cryptography/Cryptography.md

 ## Encoding

-All cryptographic artifacts (private/public keys, hashes, etc...) are encoded as [Base58](https://en.wikipedia.org/wiki/Base58) string and used as such throughout the application and external interfaces.
-Base58 dictionary used is the same as the one used in Bitcoin.
+All cryptographic artifacts (private/public keys, hashes, etc...) are encoded as [Base58](https://en.wikipedia.org/wiki/Base58) strings and used as such throughout the application and external interfaces.
+Base58 dictionary used is the same as the one used in Bitcoin implementation.

 Chainium blockchain uses the implementation of Base58 encoding from [Multiformats project](https://multiformats.io).